-Speaking to our sister title Auto Express earlier this year, Mercedes’ chief engineer for mid-size vans, Andreas Hasselwander, explained that it’s “theoretically and technically possible” to build a V-Class PHEV, but that tough regulations in China would make it expensive.
+Mercedes has elected not to produce a plug-in hybrid (PHEV) version of the V-Class, instead skipping straight to full electrification.
+The company's chief engineer for mid-size vans, Andreas Hasselwander, explained earlier this year that it would have been "theoretically and technically possible" to build a V-Class PHEV, but that regulations on minimum electric range for the Chinese market would make it too expensive.

 Mercedes EQV electric motor, performance, range and charge time